Skip to content

 Handler variablecamelCase + HandleranalyzePageHandler

-Register exportregister + PascalCaseregisterMagicScreenshots
+Register exportregister + PascalCaseregisterMyTool

 MCP tool nametool__skillseo__analyze_page

-Tool directorykebab-casesrc/tools/magic-screenshots/
+Tool directorykebab-casesrc/tools/my-tool/

-Add your tool to src/tools/index.ts:
+Add to src/tools/index.ts:

 typescript